 It is important to clearly explain that information discussed will be kept confidential.
 You should also contact the interpreting agency if you have any concerns about this.
 However, service users in this situation may choose to have interpretation in their second or even third language.
 You should accept this even if this makes the process slightly more difficult.

-For more information about Working with Interpreter, see the Communication Skills module.
+For more information about working with interpreters, see the Module 2 - Communication Skills.

 - You should always work within the policies of your own organisation.

-- But, in circumstances of sexual exploitation and domestic abuse it can be useful to use a specialist organisation such as Women’s Aid (National helpline number 0808 2000 247)
+- But, in circumstances of sexual exploitation and domestic abuse it can be useful to use a specialist organisation such as Women’s Aid (National Domestic Abuse Helpline: 0808 2000 247)

 - Or, contact the Police